Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Abstract

 \section{Abstract}

 This paper proposes Select-Data-driven Predictive Control (Select-DPC), a new method for controlling nonlinear systems using output-feedback for which data are available but an explicit model is not.
-At each timestep, Select-DPC employs only the most relevant data to implicitly linearize the dynamics in ``trajectory space''.
+At each timestep, Select-DPC employs only the most relevant data to implicitly linearize the dynamics in ``trajectory space.''
 Then, taking user-defined output constraints into account, it makes control decisions using a convex optimization.
-This optimal control is applied in a receding-horizon manner.
-As the online data-selection is the core of Select-DPC, we propose and verify both norm-based and manifold-embedding-based selection methods.
-We evaluate Select-DPC on three benchmark nonlinear system simulators---rocket-landing, a robotic arm and cart-pole inverted pendulum swing-up---comparing them with standard Data-enabled Predictive Control (DeePC) and Time-Windowed DeePC methods, and find that Select-DPC outperforms both methods.
+This data-driven optimal control is applied in a receding-horizon manner.
+As the online data-selection is the core of Select-DPC, we propose and compare norm-based and manifold-embedding-based data selection methods.
+We evaluate Select-DPC on three benchmark nonlinear system simulators---rocket-landing, a robotic arm, and cart-pole inverted pendulum swing-up---comparing them with standard Data-enabled Predictive Control (DeePC) and Time-Windowed DeePC methods, and find that Select-DPC outperforms both methods.
+The source code can be found at: \url{https://github.com/naefjo/choose-wisely-paper}